Consolidated Edison, Inc. research snapshot

 Management

 Tim Cawley has framed ED around reliability, electrification, resilience, and cost control.
-The key management question is whether the company can fund a large 2026 to 2030 capital plan while keeping customer bills and shareholder dilution tolerable.
+The key management question is whether the company can fund the $38 billion 2026 to 2030 capital plan while the $2 billion ATM equity program keeps customer bills and shareholder dilution tolerable.

 Industry trend